SFTtech/openage/doc/nyan/api_reference/reference_effect.md

 Change the owner of the target unit to the player who owns the effector game entity.

 **type**
-The effect will be matched with a `Resistance.DiscreteResistance.Convert` object that stores the same `ConvertType` object in its `type` member.
+The effect will be matched with a `resistance.discrete.convert.type` namespace object that stores the same `ConvertType` object in its `type` member.
 Otherwise, the effect will not be applied.

-**min_chance_success (optional)**
+**min_chance_success**
 The applied chance can never go lower than the specified percentage.
-Does not have to be set.

-**max_chance_success (optional)**
+**max_chance_success**
 The applied chance can never go higher than the specified percentage.
-Does not have to be set.

 **chance_success**
 Gross chance for the conversion to succeed as a percentage chance.
 The percentage should be stored as a float value between *0.0* and *1.0*.
-The net chance (applied chance) of success is calculated by subtracting the effector's `chance_success` from the resistor's `chance_resist`.
+The net chance (applied chance) of success is calculated by subtracting the resistor's `chance_resist` from the effector's `chance_success`.

 ```math
 applied\_chance = chance\_success - chance\_resist
 ```

-Any value below *0.0* is an automatic fail, while any value above *1.0* is an automatic success.
+Any value below *0.0* is an automatic failure, while any value above *1.0* is an automatic success.
 The applied chance is further bound by the interval defined by `min_chance_success` and `max_chance_success`, if these members are set.

 **cost_fail**
 The amount of attribute points or resources removed from the effector if the conversion fails.
-Does not have to be set.

 ## effect.discrete.convert.type.AoE2Convert